nayanjyoti1234/Reading_list/README.md

 # Reading_list
 hosted on :https://boring-fermat-c705a6.netlify.com/

-Hooks  : useEffect,useContext,useState, useReducer .
+Hooks  : useEffect, useContext, useState, useReducer .

 For global state : context used .